mbrezu/Shovel/ShovelVmSpec.md

 sleep).

-There are two corresponding tick counters which are incremented by one after executing any Shovel VM instruction.
+There are two corresponding tick counters which are incremented by one after executing a few Shovel VM instructions.
 The user-defined primitives can model their CPU cost by incrementing these counters by values representative of their CPU usage.

-Before each instruction the tick quotas are checked.
+The tick quotas are regularly checked.
 If the total ticks quota is exceeded, the VM throws a total-ticks-quota-exceeded exception.
 If the ticks-until-next-nap quota is exceeded, the VM goes to sleep.

 These CPU quotas are soft because: